 Our buses generally operate from Axminster in the East to Christchurch and Verwood in the West, to Castle Carey and Mere in the North, and Swanage and Portland in the South.
 Our routes cover most towns and villages in the county.
 If you are unsure if their town is covered by our buses, please speak to our Student Administration Team.

 We endeavour to place students on a route which runs near to their home town.
 Some routes have fixed stops that cannot be easily changed however our minibuses can be more flexible.
 We are required to ensure that routes are not over-subscribed and the best use of the contract buses is maintained.

 If you have applied for transport before the start of the first term, your pick-up point and time will be finalised at your enrolment day.
 You will collect your Student ID card and bus pass in your first week, so please don’t worry if you do not have your pass on the first day.

 You will be advised during enrolment where the pickup point nearest to your house will be and when the bus will be departing from that stop.

-All buses will depart from the same drop-off point in the morning; the Equine Arena Car Park.
+All buses drop off and depart from the same drop-off at the Equine Arena Car Park.

 This is not a problem provided there is space on the bus.
-All we ask is that you inform the Student Admissions Office at least 24 hours before the intended travel so we can check the availability of space and inform the bus company for insurance purposes.
+We ask is that you make a request to the Student Administration Team at least 24 hours before the intended travel so we can check the availability of space and inform the bus company for insurance purposes.

 The journey duration is dependant on the location you are travelling from.
-Towns or counties the furthest from Dorchester could take up to 90 minutes, however, this may not always be the case.
+Collection points furthest from Dorchester could take up to 90 minutes, however, this may not always be the case.
 Most of our journeys are considerably shorter.